 Step 2: Next, select the View tab, Turn off the checkmark “Hide extensions for known file types“.
 So you can display all the file formats available in Windows 7.

-How To Show File Extensions In Windows 10
+How To Display File Extensions In Windows 10

 Step 1: Press the Windows + R keyboard shortcut at the same time to open the Run dialog box, then type “regedit” in the search box and press Enter.